St Jude’s Mapperley is a church on a hill:

 We try to provide as many opportunities as possible for prayer – in homegroups and services, through Prayer Ministry after the services.
 We also have specific prayer meetings:

-- We have an occasional Day of Prayer, where the church is open
+- We have occasional Days of Prayer, when the church is open

 - On the first Sunday of the month, we have an evening prayer meeting from 6:30pm-7:30pm